loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 System F is a typed lambda calculus that introduces universal quantification over types @girard1972systemf.
 It was first discovered by logician Girard in 1972 (System F) and in 1974 by computer scientist Reynolds (Polymorphic lambda calculus).
-The grammar of types is extended with type variables and universal quantification.
+The grammar of types is extended with type variables ($alpha$) and universal quantification ($forall$).
 Two new terms are introduced to the grammar as well; type abstraction and type application.

 $